 Two years later, Harding University was in search of an African American Bible teacher.
 Jones, now having experience with Pastoral Counseling, was presented with an opportunity to teach family counseling courses.
 Jones gladly accepted this position due to the honesty of the position.

 “Bruce McLarty and Monte Cox were very upfront with the intentions of that role,” said Jones.
 “So for me, their honesty about seeking a black bible teacher, made me more interested to do it.”

 After two years of teaching, Jones saw an opportunity to offer counseling services to the marginalized groups of Searcy, especially residents of color.

 “I didn’t see any other therapist that looked like me here,” said Jones, “ So I wanted to start my own practice to provide services for anyone, but especially for people of color, so if they wanted someone that looked like them they had that option.”

 Jones opened Renewed Vision Counseling Services in 2012.
 The business now has three therapists, including Jones, who welcome different clients with open arms and ears ready to listen.

 “I make sure that we are giving good services to people,” said Jones.
 “We try to work with as many people as we possibly can here.
 We’ve done pro bono services, we do whatever we can [because] we want to make sure people get their mental health needs taken care of.”

-Jones says he loves running a business where his staff and his clients know they matter and strives to create an environment where individuals are encouraged to be themselves.
+Jones says he loves running a business where his staff and his clients know they matter and strives to create an environment where individuals are taught about rebuilding relationships after addiction, and are encouraged to be themselves.

 “I feel like that’s a big part of what we do here,” said Jones.
 “When someone comes in, there is a no-judgment zone and we’re going to work with you, so whatever minority group you fall into, we’re here to support you in that.
 We don’t discriminate on who we see.
 I just want to make sure when people come in they know they’re going to be taken care of.”